Tag Archives: foolishness

 Elijah asks God to kill him, because Elijah isn’t better than his ancestors.
 I didn’t know being superior to all your ancestors was a requirement for getting to live, did you?

 The people of Judah were afraid of the Babylonians, because an Ammonite sent a Hebrew to kill the leader that the king of Babylon had appointed for them.
-That might be a reason to be afraid of the Ammonites, but it’s not a reason to be afraid of the Babylonians.
+That might be a reason to be afraid of the Ammonites, but it’s certainly not a reason to be afraid of the Babylonians.

 Post-exile stories